merv1n34k/lua-logger/README.md

 You can put anything you want in the appender function, you can write to a file, you can use different colors when writing it to the console for different log levels, you can write to different files different messages..

-The basic idea though behined the design of every `myLogger:<function>` is to make sure you don't append a message which it's log level
+The basic idea though behind the design of every `myLogger:<function>` is to make sure you don't append a message which it's log level

 The `self` object, being the first argument to the function, consists of several non-function parameters with these default values.